 The benefits of positive reinforcement for dogs

-Using positive reinforcement is helpful for many behavioral issues besides just mouthing or nipping.
-Positive reinforcement can also be used to teach dogs new tricks, like walking on a leash without pulling, jumping through obstacles, and more.
+Positive reinforcement is helpful for many behavioral issues besides mouthing or nipping.
+Positive reinforcement can also teach dogs new tricks, like walking on a leash without pulling, jumping through obstacles, and more.
 If you are willing to put the time into training your puppy, it’s a great way to help them learn what behaviors are okay and which ones aren’t.

-How to effectively use positive reinforcement with your Lab
+How to effectively use positive reinforcement in your Lab

 Labradors can be sensitive dogs who are easily overwhelmed, so you should start small – give them one command at a time until they can successfully complete it.
 You can then combine the commands and slowly work towards more complex tasks.